granthughes1999/cellfinder_brainrender/README.md

+# Step 3
-# Step 2 (skip this step if you already have cellfinder output data, and just want to analyze the data & create a 3D render)
+## skip this step if you already have cellfinder output data, and just want to analyze the data & create a 3D render
 ## updating the information that cellfinder will use to analyze your light-sheet images
 ##### follow the instructions for updating the variables here https://docs.brainglobe.info/cellfinder/user-guide/command-line
 ##### use this link to understand voxel & orentation variables https://docs.brainglobe.info/cellfinder/image-orientation